-The Office of Student Engagement and Leadership is available to assist organizations with planning workshops and/or retreats that are designed to teach and develop leadership skills.
+The Office of Student Activities is available to assist organizations with planning workshops and/or retreats that are designed to teach and develop leadership skills.
 Each leadership event can be designed to meet the needs of a specific group, such as conducting effective meetings, motivation, recruiting, delegation, budgeting, decision-making and goal setting.
-The Office of Student Engagement and Leadership also has a number or resources to help with teambuilding efforts.
-Contact the Coordinator of Student Engagement for insight on how to make your organization more teamoriented.
+Office of Student Activities also has a number or resources to help with teambuilding efforts.
+Contact the Director of Student Engagement and Leadership or the Student Engagement Graduate Assistant for insight on how to make your organization more team-oriented.